Rigidity of groups of circle diffeomorphisms and Teichm\"uller spaces

-Under the stronger assumption that $\nu \in \Bel^{\alpha'}_0(\D)$ for some $\alpha' \in (0,1)$ in Lemma \ref{modification}, we have the following stronger consequence than the above.
-The proof is along the same line except for applying the improved estimates of Lemmata \ref{mori2} and \ref{acderivative} where the constant $\varepsilon$ is not involved.
+Under the stronger assumption that $\nu \in \Bel^{\varepsilon}_0(\D)$ for some $\varepsilon \in (0,1)$ in Lemma \ref{modification}, we have the following stronger consequence than the above.
 In particular, the stronger estimate for the hyperbolic density is also obtained in this argument.
-See \cite[Theorem 6.4, Lemma 7.4]{Mat2}.
+See \cite[Lemma 7.3]{Mat2}.